luapower/x-widgets/webb-widgets.md

-Such apps need higher information density, higher signal-to-noise ratio, faster loading times and lower operational latencies than the usual consumer-centric web-apps, and as such, tend to favor tabbed and split-pane layouts over newspaper-type layouts, optimize for keyboard-based navigation, and are generally designed for an office setting with a big screen, a chair and a keyboard and mouse ("keyboard & mouse"-first apps).
+Such apps need higher information density, higher signal-to-noise ratio, faster loading times and lower operational latencies than the usual consumer-centric web-apps, and as such, tend to favor tabbed and split-pane layouts over newspaper-type layouts, optimize for keyboard navigation, and are generally designed for an office setting with a big screen, a chair and a keyboard and mouse ("keyboard & mouse"-first apps).